rdalen/Boxify/docs/architecture.md

 ## PCB Library

-The **PCB Library** contains reusable definitions of supported PCB types.
+The **PCB Library** contains reusable definitions of supported PCB Types.

 In the Boxify architecture, the PCB Library provides the **Carrier** for the imported KiCad STEP model, which acts as the **Passenger**.